erc7579/erc7579-implementation/erc.md

 When enabling or disabling a module on a smart account, it

 - MUST call the `onInstall` or `onUninstall` function on the module
-- MUST pass the initialisation data to the module
+- MUST pass the sanitized initialisation data to the module
 - SHOULD store the module address during the enable process and remove it during the disable process
 - MUST emit the relevant event for the module type
 - MUST enforce authorization control on the relevant enable or disable function for the module type